pnnl/ruleset-checking-tool/docs/section23/Rule23-8.md

     - Get HVAC system serving terminal: `hvac_b = terminal_b.served_by_heating_ventilation_air_conditioning_systems`

-      - Check if HVAC system is type 6 or 8: `if baseline_hvac_type(hvac_b) in ["SYS-6", "SYS-8"]:`
+      - Check if HVAC system is type 6, 8, 8a, 6b, 8b: `if any(is_baseline_system_type(hvac_b, sys_type) == TRUE for sys_type in ["SYS-6", "SYS-8", "SYS-8A", "SYS-6B", "SYS-8B"]):`

-        - Set applicability flag: `rule_applicability_check = TRUE`

         **Rule Assertion:**

-          - Case 1: For each terminal that is served by HVAC system that is Type-6 or 8, if minimum volume setpoint is equal to 30% of peak primary design airflow or the rate required for minimum outside air, whichever is larger: `if terminal_b.minimum_airflow == MAX(terminal_b.primary_airflow * 0.3, terminal_b.minimum_outdoor_airflow): PASS`
+        - Case 1: For each terminal that is served by HVAC system that is Type-6, 8, 8a, 6b, 8b, if minimum volume setpoint is equal to 30% of peak primary design airflow or the rate required for minimum outside air, whichever is larger: `if terminal_b.minimum_airflow == MAX(terminal_b.primary_airflow * 0.3, terminal_b.minimum_outdoor_airflow): PASS`

         - Case 2: Else if minimum volume setpoint is less than 30% of peak primary design airflow or the rate required for minimum outside air, whichever is larger: `else if terminal_b.minimum_airflow < MAX(terminal_b.primary_airflow * 0.3, terminal_b.minimum_outdoor_airflow): FAIL`

         - Case 3: Else: `else: UNDETERMINED and raise_message "TERMINAL MINIMUM VOLUME SETPOINT IS HIGHER THAN 30% OF PEAK PRIMARY DESIGN AIRFLOW OR THE RATE REQUIRED FOR MINIMUM OUTSIDE AIR, WHICHEVER IS LARGER.
 VERIFY MINIMUM VOLUME SETPOINT IS MODELED CORRECTLY AS PER MINIMUM ACCREDITATION STANDARDS"`

-**Applicability Checks:**

-1. B-RMR is modeled with at least one air-side system that is Type-6 or 8: `if rule_applicability_check: is_applicable = TRUE`

 **[Back](../_toc.md)**